yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### Reward giving and lick detection

 Tube (filled with 10% sucrose water for reward delivery), was connected to [Neurotar lick port](https://www.neurotar.com/the-mobile-homecage/#stability) from one end, and to solenoid valve from the other end.
 The solenoid valve was connected to an H-bridge for voltage supply.
 An electrical wire was soldered to the edge of a needle which compose on the lick port.
-This wire was connected to a capacitance sensor for mice lick detection.
+This wire was connected to a capacitance sensor for mouse lick detection.

 <img src="https://user-images.githubusercontent.com/98536980/152039358-6db3975e-dfc3-45fc-8f1e-7cf7f580c015.jpeg" width="300" height="350">